airbytehq/airbyte/docs/operator-guides/configuring-airbyte-db.md

 # Configuring the Airbyte Internal Database

 Airbyte uses different objects to store internal state and metadata.
 This data is stored and manipulated by the various Airbyte components, but you have the ability to manage the deployment of this database in the following two ways:
-- Using the default Postgres database that Airbyte spins-up as part of the Docker service described the `docker-compose.yml` file: `airbyte/db`.
+- Using the default Postgres database that Airbyte spins-up as part of the Docker service described in the `docker-compose.yml` file: `airbyte/db`.
-- Through a dedicated custom Postgres instance.
+- Through a dedicated custom Postgres instance (the `airbyte/db` is in this case unused, and can therefore be removed or de-activated from the `docker-compose.yml` file).

 The various entities persisted in this internal database can be categorized as: